CAS Undergraduate Research Fellowship

 Support for Project Lead Faculty

-Project leaders may receive up to $300 to assist with purchasing project supplies.
+Project leaders may receive money to assist with purchasing project supplies.

 What You Gain From an Undergrad Fellowship